Expelled (film)

 Expelled is a 2014 American teen comedy film written and directed by Alex Goyette.
 The film stars Cameron Dallas, Matt Shively, Lia Marie Johnson, Marcus Johns, Andrea Russett, Kristina Hayes and Teala Dunn.
-Most of the cast are popular online internet personalities.
-The film began a limited release in theatres on December 12, 2014, before being released on video on demand December 16, 2014 by 20th Century Fox.
+Most of the cast were popular online internet personalities.
+The film began a limited release in theatres on December 12, 2014, before being released on video on demand December 16, 2014, by 20th Century Fox.

 Plot

-Felix O'Neil is a very mischievous prankster who believes that school is a waste of time.
-He gets expelled after receiving his third suspension from the school dean of students, Gary Truman.
+Felix O'Neil is a mischievous prankster who believes that school is a waste of time.
+He gets expelled from Eastwood High school after receiving his third and final suspension from the school dean of students, Gary Truman which he considers an “early retirement”.

-For several days, Felix covers up his expulsion with the help of his best friend, Danny.
+For several days, Felix shrewdly covers up his expulsion with the help of his tech savvy best friend, Danny.
 A week before report cards are supposed to be mailed, Felix makes a deal with his ex-girlfriend, Vanessa, where he will help her win a class election against her rival, Stacy, and in exchange Vanessa, Mr. Truman's assistant, will print a false straight A report card for Felix.
-Felix and Danny hack Stacy's computer, and learn that she is a notorious cyberbully who goes by the screen-name of Roxy.
-Felix is able to get into the school and expose Stacy.
+Felix and Danny hack into Stacy's computer, and learn that she is a notorious cyberbully who goes by the screen-name of Roxy.
+Felix is able to get into the school and expose Stacy as a fraud and ensure Vanessa’s victory in the class election.

 That night, Felix arrives home and finds his report card in the mail; Vanessa, however, lied and gave him Fs.
 Felix barely keeps his parents from finding out; in retaliation, he ruins the school play Vanessa stars in.
-After escaping from Truman, he is able to lie to his parents and convince Danny to help him break into school to fix his grades.
+After narrowly escaping from Truman, he is able to lie to his parents and convince Danny to help him break into school to fix his grades.
 Truman, however, catches him in the act, and calls the police, who arrest Felix.

-Felix's brother Ben, who broke out of the Montana Mountain Academy by shipping himself out to their house, is able to bail Felix out.
-When they get home, their mom, Julie, pressures Felix about the report card and to convince Danny to give it to him.
-His parents are shocked, and Julie schedules a conference with his history teacher, Mr. Harris, as Mr. Harris had contacted Felix's parents about his failures in his class.
-Felix hires the school janitor to pose as his history teacher, who meets with Felix at his house.
+Felix's older brother Ben, who broke out of the disciplinary Montana Mountain Academy by shipping himself out to their house, is able to bail Felix out.
+When they get home, their mom, Julie, pressures Felix about his report card, which Felix pressures Danny to give him.
+Felix's parents are amazed by their son's straight-A report card.
+Julie has to go to a parent-teacher conference with Felix's history teacher, Mr. Harris, as Harris had contacted Felix's parents about his failures in his class.
+Felix enlists in the help of the school custodian to pose as his history teacher, who meets with Felix at his house.
 Ben, shocked, accidentally knocks him out.
-Felix, having no other choice, goes with Julie to the meeting.
-Ben attempts to stop the meeting, but fails.
-Felix's history teacher is about to tell Julie about Felix's expulsion when Ben tranquilizes him.
-Julie finds Ben in the hallway, and even though Felix denies knowledge of it, Julie punishes him.
+Felix, having no other choice, goes with Julie to the conference.
+Ben attempts to stop the conference, but fails.
+When Harris is about to tell Julie about Felix's expulsion, Ben, at the last second, lanches a tranquilizer dart at him.
+Julie finds Ben in the hallway, and even though Felix denies knowledge of it, Julie grounds him indefinitely.